neulab/newlang-tech/speech-recognition/README.md

 ## Collecting Data

 The availability of training set typically depends on your target language.

-We consider 4-levels based on the ranks of speaker population..
+We can classify all languages into 4 groups depending on the amount of training set, the group is highly related to the each language's speaker population and economic factors.

 ### English and Mandarin (> 10k hours)